 - How to nurture those relationships over time

 - How to get clients to renew with you.

 About the speaker: Ankush Jain is a Principles-based coach, author, podcast host and public speaker based in the UK with clients all over the globe.
 He is the founder of The Powerful Men's Group and runs sold-out deep-dive immersions in the UK since 2015.
-Ankush also coaches other coaches to grow impactful and sustainable practices and he is the author of the book: Sweet Sharing: Rediscovering The Real You.
+Ankush also coaches other coaches and life coaches to grow impactful and sustainable practices and he is the author of the book: Sweet Sharing: Rediscovering The Real You.

 THE ELEVATE YOUR COACHING BUSINESS Workshop series is targeted at ambitious coaches.
-It will provide you with the tools and give you insight on how to build a sustainable coaching business.
+It will provide you with the coaching tools and give you insight on how to build a sustainable coaching business.
 You will also learn about some of the best practices and find out how to strategically grow your client base.
-This workshop series is a unique opportunity to get inspired and learn from some of our renowned Delenta Innovative coaching community members.
+This workshop series is a unique opportunity to get inspired and learn from some of our renowned Delenta Innovative coaching platform community members.

 What is a business strategy?